Mikesco3/zfs-snapatlas/README.md

 ```bash
 sudo wget -O /usr/bin/zfs-snapatlas https://raw.githubusercontent.com/Mikesco3/zfs-snapatlas/main/zfs-snapatlas.sh && sudo chmod +x /usr/bin/zfs-snapatlas
 ```

+## Alternative: TUI Version

+If you prefer a graphical terminal interface, there's also a **Terminal User Interface (TUI)** version available at [zfs-snapatlas-tui](https://github.com/Mikesco3/zfs-snapatlas-tui).

+⚠️ **Important**: The TUI version is currently in **BETA** (version 0.1.2) and should be tested carefully on non-critical datasets before use.
+The TUI version provides the same functionality as this CLI version but with an interactive dialog-based interface.

 ## Quick Start: Reclaim ZFS Snapshot Space in 4 Steps